Using social research to facilitate social change!

 In addition to my doctoral studies, I currently work as the Managing Editor of Social Problems, the official journal of the Society for the Study of Social Problems.
 As the Managing Editor, I work with an amazing Editorial team and Student Board to run one of the discipline’s top peer-reviewed journals.

-My academic success is, in part, due to the consistent support I’ve received from various programs and funders throughout the years.
+My academic success is, in part, due to the consistent support I’ve received from various programs, mentors, and funders throughout the years.
 As a first-generation college student, I’ve benefited from the University of Washington’s Upward Bound and Making Connections college-prep programs, I received the College Success Foundation’s Washington State Achiever’s Scholarship, and I also earned the Costco Diversity Scholarship.

 Outside of exercising my sociological imagination, I enjoy cooking, traveling, knitting, spending time with family and friends, and caring for my two pet turtles, Flash and Titan.